 - Can warp or crack if not dried properly

 Ipe wood is a durable and strong hardwood that is perfect for outdoor and indoor applications.
 It is rot, insect, and weather resistant, and has a high fire rating.
 It is available in a wide range of color variations and can be kiln or air dried.
-Ipe wood is an expensive wood, but its durability and strength make it a worthwhile investment.
+Ipe wood is an expensive wood, but its durability and strength make it a worthwhile investment for those desiring a more permanent structure.

 J. Gibson McIlvain Company